-Screen time is often a major concern for parents which are usually related to sedentary activities (e.g. watching TV/YouTube, playing computer games).
+We acknowledge that Screen Time is an issue for many of our families.
+It is often a major concern for parents which are usually related to sedentary activities (e.g. watching TV/YouTube, playing computer games).
 The way that technology devices are used at school is very different from how it is often used at home.
 As learning is interactive, the device is used interactively.
 Students will not be spending long periods of time looking at the screen as that is not a teaching approach that we use.
 It will be used for collaboration with others, and through students displaying and extending their learning through creation (e.g. this could include interactive mapping, creating videos for a school's film festival and presentations to persuade a community to say no to plastic bags).